 - -iso, -iso\file Specify a file containing isomorphisms to be used in place of the standard one.
-Normally one should use the using construct within a semantic patch to specify isomorphisms to be used in addition to the standard ones. - ♦ -iso\limit (int) Limit the depth of application of isomorphisms to the specified integer. - ♦ -no\iso\limit Put no limit on the number of times that isomorphisms can be applied.
-This is the default. - -track\iso Gather information about isomorphism usage. - -profile\iso Gather information about the time required for isomorphism expansion.
+Normally one should use the using construct within a semantic patch to specify isomorphisms to be used in addition to the standard ones. - ♦ -iso limit (int) Limit the depth of application of isomorphisms to the specified integer. - -no\iso\limit Put no limit on the number of times that isomorphisms can be applied.
+This is the default. - ♦ -disable\iso Disable a specific isomorphism from the command line.
+This option can be specified multiple times. - -track iso Gather information about isomorphism usage. - -profile iso Gather information about the time required for isomorphism expansion.